-The school has seen a significant impact on the budget this financial year (approximately £10,500) due to the coronavirus pandemic - the approximate cost for hygiene materials, handwash stations, increased cleaning hours, loss of income from extended services e.g. Children's Choice.
+The school has seen a significant impact on the budget this financial year due to the coronavirus pandemic - spending has increased on hygiene materials, handwash stations, increased cleaning hours, and there has been a loss of income from extended services e.g. Children's Choice.